soundasleep/jevon.org/wiki/New_Features_for_Jevon.org.md

 tags:
   - TODO
 redirect_from:
-  - "/wiki/new_features_for_jevon"
-  - "/wiki/New Features For Jevon"
+  - "/wiki/New Features for Jevon.org"
-  - "/wiki/new features for jevon"
-  - "/wiki/New_Features_For_Jevon"
 ---

 Some ideas that I'd like to implement for the new Jevon.org...